 - Paddock GP-Strecke in Nürburg.

-Because uploading around the Nüburgring is a privilege, not a right we can remove spots under the ’Nürburg rule’ if the spot is deemed irrelevant.
+Because uploading around the Nürburgring is a privilege, not a right, we can remove spots under the ’Nürburg rule’ if the spot is deemed irrelevant.
 Please keep in mind that there are many events around the ‘Ring.
 The ‘event’ rules supersede the ’Nürburg’ privileges.
 Event calendar see here and here.

 Not all cars will be accepted.
 Click here for the cars we don’t accept around the Nürburgring.

-At request of owner: If your spot gets removed under this tag, the owner has informed us he/she does not want to have their cars uploaded to Autogespot.
+If your spot gets removed under this tag, the owner has informed us he/she does not want to have their cars uploaded to Autogespot.
 This means we do not appreciate you re-uploading the spot without the license plate (info).
-Please respect the car owners.
+Please respect the car owner.

-Old model: If you, for instance, uploaded a Porsche 996 Carrera 4S your spot will not be accepted.
-If you uploaded (or attempted to upload) an older model of a car we don’t accept anymore your spot will be removed/refused under the tag ‘old model’.
+If you, for instance, uploaded a Porsche 996 Carrera 4S your spot will not be accepted.
+If you uploaded an older model of a car we don’t accept anymore your spot will be removed/refused under the tag 'old model'.

-Location info: We would like you to fill in the correct location info when uploading a spot.
+We would like you to fill in the correct location info when uploading a spot.
 This means that if you uploaded a spot from the highway, you select the nearest city or village as location info.
-We do not accept ‘Autobahn’, ‘Snelweg’, or ‘Near […]’ and similar as location info, but ‘Highway’ is accepted.
+We do not accept 'Autobahn', 'Snelweg', or 'Near […]' and similar as location info, but 'Highway' is accepted.
 If you visit a county which has states (such as the United States and Canada) you must also fill in the state name.
-There are some city-names that are the same for different states (such as ‘Amsterdam’).
+Some cities/towns exist in multiple states.

 When you upload a spot you will be redirected to the following page.
 We explain what to fill in per slot.